AndrewJBateman/angular-material-portfolio/README.md

 * **Navbar:** Working top/side navbars with page routing.

-* **Home:** Add Http service added to display my number of repos, linked to github API.
+* **Home:** Http service added to display my number of repos, linked to github API.
 Option: Add more detailed github later but will need api key.

 * **About:** tba